DELTechnology/delt-core/paper/protocols.md

 | PPI disruption    | 89 (0.09%)       | 4.1           | 0.01          | 0.79                  |
 | Membrane receptor | 234 (0.23%)      | 2.8           | 0.05          | 0.85                  |

-¹Number and percentage of library members with significant enrichment ²Log2 fold-change for significantly enriched compounds
+¹Number and percentage of library members with significant enrichment.
+²Log2 fold-change for significantly enriched compounds.

 ### Integration capabilities and downstream applications